Airlines suspend China flights due to coronavirus outbreak

 *Egyptair - Feb.
 1 until further notice.

-*El Al Israel Airlines - Jan.
+*El Al Israel Airlines (ELAL.TA) - Jan.
 30-March 25 following a health ministry directive.

-*Iberia Airlines - The Spanish carrier suspended flights between Madrid and Shanghai, its only route, Jan.
-31-Feb 29.
+*Iberia Airlines (ICAG.L) - The Spanish carrier extended its suspension of flights from Madrid to Shanghai, its only route, from Feb.
+29 until the end of April.

 *Lion Air - All of February.